 - avoiding fatty or spicy food if you have nausea or indigestion

-- your family or whānau supporting you by preparing meals for you
+- your family or whānau supporting you by preparing meals for you at home, rather than getting takeaways

 - distracting yourself from your pregnancy cravings for less healthy foods by chewing sugarless gum or having a hot drink or healthier snacks.